carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 ~~~
 {: .output}

-These are very short peptide sequences to keep the output simple: the glucagon family.
+These are very short peptide sequencesthe glucagon family to keep the output simple.
 *Glucagon is the principal hyperglycemic hormone, and acts as a counterbalancing hormone to insulin.
 Glucagon is a peptide hormone of 29 amino acids that shares the same precursor molecule, proglucagon, with GLP-1 and GLP-2.
 By tissue-specific posttranslational processing, glucagon is secreted from pancreatic α cells whereas GLP-1 and GLP-2 are secreted from intestinal L cells.
 All these peptides have considerable sequence similarity (Park (2015).)*

 *GIP, a related member of the glucagon peptide superfamily, also regulates nutrient disposal via stimulation of insulin secretion (Brubaker and Drucker (2002).)*